chainHero/heroes-service/README.md

 }
 ```

-The full file is available here: [`chaincode/main.go`](chaincode/main.go)
+The file is available here: [`chaincode/main.go`](chaincode/main.go)

-From the application side, we add a new interface to make the invocation in the chaincode.
+From the application side, we add a new interface to make the invocation of the chaincode.
 Add a file named `invoke.go` in the `blockchain` folder:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service && \